 Subsection (a) of this section validates so-called honorary trusts but places a 21-year limit on their duration.
 The figure "21" is bracketed to indicate that an enacting jurisdiction may select a different duration.
+Should the honorary trust fail, a resulting trust is ordinarily created in the settlor unless the terms of the trust provide for a different disposition.

-Subsection (b) addresses a particular type of honorary trust, a trust for the care of a domestic or pet animal.
+Subsection (b) addresses a particular type of honorary trust, a trust for the care of an animal.
 Subsection (b) is independent of (a).
-A trust for the care of a designated animal may last longer than 21 years if the animal designated at the trust's creation is still living.
+A trust for the care of a designated animal may last longer than 21 years if the animal is still living more than 21 years after the settlor's death.
+While the animal beneficiary will ordinarily be alive at the time of the trust's creation, subsection (b) does permit an animal to be added as a beneficiary after the date of the trust's creation as long as the addition is made prior to the settlor's death.